Improved algebraic fibrings: Introduction

+\begin{manualcor}{C}[\cref{cor:charac}] Let $G$ be a virtually RFRS group and let $n \in \N$. \begin{enumerate} \item If $\mathbb F$ and $\mathbb F'$ are skew-fields of the same characteristic, then $G$ virtually algebraically fibres with kernel of type $\FP_n(\mathbb F)$ if and only if it virtually algebraically fibres with kernel of type $\FP_n(\mathbb F')$. \item If $p$ is a prime such that $G$ virtually algebraically fibres with kernel of type $\FP_n(\mathbb F_p)$, then it virtually fibres with kernel of type $\FP_n(\Q)$. \end{enumerate} \end{manualcor}

-As \cref{thm:b2rfrs} characterises the vanishing of $\ell^2$-Betti numbers, a natural place to look for applications is the class of $\ell^2$-acyclic groups, and in particular the class of amenable groups.
-An interesting question is to determine conditions under which amenable groups are elementary amenable.
+The final section of the paper is devoted to some applications of the main theorems.
+An interesting question is to determine general conditions under which amenable groups are elementary amenable.
 There are many examples of amenable groups that are not elementary amenable, for instance, Grigorchuk's group of intermediate growth, but it is not known whether there are examples of amenable groups of finite cohomological dimension that are not elementary amenable.
 Moreover, elementary amenable groups of finite cohomological dimension are virtually solvable by \cite[Lemma 2]{Hillman91} and \cite[Corollary 1]{HillmanLinnell}.
-This leads us to the following question.
+This leads us to the following question, which first appeared in the work of Degrijse.